richardj/Urfe/README.md

 Urfe: “Show yourself!”

 I get to my feet and limp down the stairs, I am the pursuer now although crippled with pain.
-The specter sucks out the remaining light as it shrinks away and I'm drawn downward towards it's invisible lair.
+The specter sucks out the remaining light as it shrinks away and I'm drawn downward towards its invisible lair.
 I reenter the reading room, unsure of what insanity draws me in.
 On a large oak table guarding the door is an envelope sealed with a wax stamp.
 I recognise the stamp and a million spikes of the fire snake rush up my spine.
 My eyes dart around the room, my hearing's like a dogs.
 My flesh prickles with dread as I break open the envelope with shaking hands.
 Inside there's a playing card, I take it out slowly.
 The ten of clubs...

 Urfe: “Ten of clubs?
 Is that supposed to mean something?”